Supreme Court of the Philippines

 The Supreme Court (Kataas-taasang Hukuman), colloquially referred to as the Korte Suprema (also used in formal writing), is the highest court in the Philippines.
-It was established by the Taft Commission in June 11, 1901, through the enactment of Act No. 136, which abolished the Real Audiencia of Manila, the predecessor of the Supreme Court.
+It was established by the Taft Commission on June 11, 1901, through the enactment of Act No. 136, which abolished the Real Audiencia of Manila, the predecessor of the Supreme Court.

 The Supreme Court compound is located in what was formerly a part of the University of the Philippines Manila campus.
 It occupies the corner of Padre Faura Street and Taft Avenue in Ermita, Manila, with the main building sited directly in front of Philippine General Hospital's cancer institute.

 History

 Early history

 Prior to the conquest of Spain, the islands of the Philippines were composed of independent barangays, each of which is a community composed of 30 to 100 families.
 Typically, a barangay is headed by a datu or a local chief who exercises all functions of government: executive, legislative and judicial; he is also the commander-in-chief in times of war.
 Each barangay has its own laws.
 Laws may be oral laws, which are the traditions and customs of the locality handed down from generation to generation, or written laws as promulgated by the datu, who is typically aided by a group of elders.
 In a confederation of barangays, the laws are promulgated by a superior datu with the aid of the inferior datus.

 In a resolution of dispute, the datu acts as a judge while a group of elders sits as a jury.
 If a dispute is between datus or between members of different barangays, the dispute is settled through arbitration with some other datus or elders, from other barangays, serving as arbiters or mediators.
 All trials are held publicly.
 When a datu is in doubt as to who between the parties is guilty, the parties are subject to trial by ordeal, this is a common practice in criminal cases.
 An accused who was innocent was perceived to be always successful in such ordeals.
 These pre-Hispanic people believed that the deities or gods would aid the innocent accused to survive the ordeal.